dlbewley/demo-autofs/networking/readme.md

 ### Node Example: 2 NICs, 1 bond

 If multiple VLANs are trunked to `bond0`, a VLAN interface would be created at install time for the machine network.
 An OVS bridge `br-ex` will be attached there to take over the node IP address.
-At this point, `br-vmdata` could be attached at `bond0` instead.
+At this point, `br-vmdata` could be attached at `bond0` where all VLAN tags will remain visible.

 > [!TIP]
 > This same example also applies to a node with a single NIC.